OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Applications

+Hence, we use this transformation to align the learned energy before making comparison with the exact energy function.

-To generate data, we simulate 100 trajectories using a third order strong stability preserving Runge-Kutta method {\cite{shu_efficient_1988}} for a fixed time period $T=5$ with initial conditions $(x_0, v_0)$ uniformly sampled from $[- 1, 1]^2$.
-For each trajectory, 100 pairs of snapshots at $(i\, T/100, i\, T/100 + \tau)$, $i = 0, \ldots, 99$ are used as sample data.
-Here we take $\tau=0.001$.
+Let us now present the numerical results.
+We test two cases: 1) Hookean model with $k = 4$, $\gamma = 3$; 2) Pendulum model with $k = 4$ and $\gamma (v) = 3| v |^2$.
+To generate sample data, we simulate the ODE systems to obtain 100 trajectories with uniform random initial conditions $(x, v) \in [- 1, 1]^2$.
+For each trajectory, 100 pairs of snapshots at $(i\, T/100, i\, T/100 + 0.001)$, $i = 0, \ldots, 99$ are used as sample data.
+Here $T=5$ is the chosen time period of sampled trajectories.
 Snapshots from the first 80 trajectories are taken as the training set, while the remaining snapshots are taken as the test set.

-We test three different methods for learning dynamics: OnsagerNet, a dissipative symplectic ODE net (SymODEN) \cite{zhongDissipativeSymODENEncoding2020}, and a simple multi-layer perceptron ODE net with ResNet shortcuts (MLP-ODEN).
-Network parameters are chosen such that the total numbers of trainable parameters in OnsagerNet, SymODEN and MLP-ODEN are 120, 137 and 124 respectively, so that results are comparable.
-To test the robustness of those networks paired with different activation functions, five $C^1$ functions are tested, including ReQU, ReQUr, softplus, sigmoid and $\tanh$.
-Here, $\tmop{ReQU}(x) \assign x^2$ if $x \geqslant 0$, otherwise 0, is the rectified quadratic unit studied in {\cite{liBetterApproximationsHigh2020}}.
+We test three different methods for learning dynamics: OnsagerNet, a symplectic dissipative ODE net (SymODEN \citep{zhongSymplecticODENetLearning2020}), and a simple multi-layer perception ODE network (MLP-ODEN) with ResNet structure.
+To make the numbers of trainable parameters in three ODE nets comparable, we choose $l=1$ and $n_l=12$ for OnsagerNet, $n_l =17$ for SymODEN, and MLP-ODEN with 2 hidden layers and each layer has $9$ hidden units, such that the total numbers of tunable parameters in OnsagerNet, SymODEN and MLP-ODEN are 120, 137, and 124, correspondingly.

+To test the robustness of those networks paired with different activation functions, five $C^1$ activation functions are tested, including ReQU, ReQUr, softplus, sigmoid and $\tanh$.
+Here, ReQU, defined as $(x) \assign x^2$ if $x \geqslant 0$, otherwise 0, is the rectified quadratic unit studied in {\citep{liBetterApproximationsHigh2020}}.
 Since $\tmop{ReQU}$ is not uniformly Lipschitz, we introduce ReQUr as a regularization of ReQU, defined as $\tmop{ReQUr} (x) : = \tmop{ReQU} (x) - \tmop{ReQU} (x - 0.5)$.

-The networks are trained using a modified Adam \cite{reddi_convergence_2018} with mini-batches of size 200 and initial learning rate $0.0128$, which is halved if the loss is not decreasing in 25 epochs.
+The networks are trained using a new version of Adam \citep{reddi_convergence_2018} with mini-batches of size 200 and initial learning rate $0.0256$.
+The learning rate is halved if the loss is not decreasing in 25 epochs.
+The default number of iterations is set to 600 epochs.